alptdogan/Football-Teams-Test-Case-For-PiA/README.md

 # FootballTeamsTestCaseForPiA

-A management system for storing football teams and football players.

 What's this about:

 A Spring Boot project that you can store football players who belong to football teams.